hanabi/hanabi.github.io/other-conventions/2-Player.md

 ### First Turn Stalling

 * If a player gets a *Save Clue* on the first turn of the game, then they are not allowed to discard and must give a stall clue.
-Otherwise, you are allowed to discard on your first turn.
+(Otherwise, they are allowed to discard.)

 ### The Flush Clue (A Slot 1 Color Clue)